 CATF has been working for a decade with colleagues in China to advance carbon capture technologies and know-how through regional technical exchange, workshops, U.S. study tours for Chinese companies, and business and academic institution partnerships.

-Early-stage carbon capture project map in the U.S. and Europe
+Early-stage carbon capture project map in the U.S., Europe, and MENA

-CATF has built interactive maps that track carbon capture projects that have been publicly announced in the U.S. and in Europe.
+CATF has built interactive maps that track carbon capture projects that have been publicly announced in the U.S., Europe, and the Middle East and North Africa (MENA).
 Users can click on the colored circles on each map to learn about each project’s location, sector (industrial, power, or direct air capture), type of CO₂ storage (EOR or saline), storage capacity and current status.
-The map also shows the vast expanse of potential geologic saline storage formations around the country.
+The map also shows the vast expanse of potential geologic saline storage formations around each country.